multivendorx/MultiVendorX/readme.txt

 ##### ✓ **Multiple Payment Methods** - MultiVendorX offers an impressive range of payment options like **PayPal, MassPay, Direct Bank Transfer and Stripe.** Along with this MVX can integrate any compatible **WooCommerce payment gateway** option of your choice.
 With all the **eCommerce payment gateways** offered by MVX, the **payment process** becomes seamless.
 [To learn more about MVX Payments follow this document.](https://multivendorx.com/knowledgebase/payment/)

-##### ✓ [**Flexible Shipping** ](https://multivendorx.com/docs/knowladgebase/shipping/)- Make managing shipping more effective and efficient with the MultiVendorX plugin as we provide you with the option of **Vendor Shipping**.
-This option allows vendors to charge various **shipping rates** on the basis of weight, country or product category.
-Along with this vendors can also avail the **shipping tracking** option that lets them know the status of their delivery.
+##### ✓ [**Flexible Shipping** ](https://multivendorx.com/docs/knowladgebase/shipping/)- Make managing shipping more effective and efficient with the MultiVendorX plugin, as we provide you with the option of **vendor shipping**. **This woocommerce marketplace plugin lets** Vendors can charge various **shipping rates based** on weight, country, or product category.
+Vendors also get the **shipping tracking** option, to track the status of a delivery.

-##### ✓ **Trustworthy Customers Support** - MVX knows how much you treasure your customers which is why we offer your customer support tools like **[Vendor Reviews](https://multivendorx.com/knowledgebase/mvx-vendor-dashboard-widgets/#nav-8)**, [Product Question and Answers](https://multivendorx.com/knowledgebase/mvx-vendor-dashboard-widgets/#nav-9), **[Customer Support](https://multivendorx.com/knowledgebase/mvx-setup-guide/)** that will help you support your customers and create trust in them.
+##### ✓ **Trustworthy Customers Support** - MultiVendorX  knows how much you treasure your customers which is why we offer your customer support tools like **[Vendor Reviews](https://multivendorx.com/knowledgebase/mvx-vendor-dashboard-widgets/#nav-8)**, [Product Question and Answers](https://multivendorx.com/knowledgebase/mvx-vendor-dashboard-widgets/#nav-9), **[Customer Support](https://multivendorx.com/knowledgebase/mvx-setup-guide/)** that will help you support your customers and create trust in them.

-##### ✓ **Social Marketplace -** MVX also provides support to help you create a marketplace like **Facebook marketplace**.
+##### ✓ **Social Marketplace -** MultiVendorX  also provides support to help you create a marketplace like **Facebook marketplace**.
 Now you can utilise the power of social media to not only communicate but also sell products.
-As MultiVendorX is **[BBPress or BuddyPress Compatible](https://multivendorx.com/docs/knowladgebase/mvx-buddypress/),** you will not only be able to track consumers and customers on your site but also your vendors and their associates**.**
+As MultiVendorX is **[BBPress or BuddyPress Compatible](https://multivendorx.com/docs/knowladgebase/mvx-buddypress/),** you will not only be able to connect with consumers and customers on your site but also your vendors and their associates**.** **Didn’t realize how flexible this woocommerce marketplace plugin could be?
+So did we!**

 ##### ✓ [**Easy Migration Support**](https://multivendorx.com/docs/knowladgebase/migration/) - MVX encourages its customers to sample everything before they invest into our plugin for a long term.
 Which is why users who wish to switch from **Dokan, WCFM or WC Vendors** can now happily convert into a MVXian, without the fear of losing precious data.
 The easy migration tool will allow its users to transfer data gathered from using Dokan or any other WooCommerce compatible marketplace plugin to MVX without breaking a sweat.